Labs & Facilities

 The MAPLE Lab is dedicated to examining the psychological basis of the musical experience, with research projects exploring the role of visual information in music, musical timbre, the communication of affect in language and music, and general questions surrounding music perception and cognition.

 Communication is increasingly regulated by technologies and private organizations, as well as by governments.
 This complex view of governance is called “networked governance.”
-The Networked Communications Governance Lab, directed by Sara Bannerman, is dedicated to studying the increasingly globalized and networked governance of communications and creative production.
+The Communications Governance Observatory, directed by Sara Bannerman, is dedicated to studying the increasingly globalized and networked governance of communications and creative production.

 The Performance Lab is a multi-functional teaching and rehearsal space that enables students and faculty to integrate all elements of design into the creative process of devised theatre.
 It is equipped to support the creation performances incorporating actors, lighting, sound, video projection, costume, and set, at every stage of the research and development process.